External Ids for ARF4 Gene

 GeneCards Summary for ARF4 Gene

 ARF4 (ADP Ribosylation Factor 4) is a Protein Coding gene.
-Diseases associated with ARF4 include cholera.
-Among its related pathways are Transport to the Golgi and subsequent modification and ErbB1 downstream signaling.
+Diseases associated with ARF4 include Cholera.
+Among its related pathways are Golgi-to-ER retrograde transport and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ENSG00000272822.

 UniProtKB/Swiss-Prot for ARF4 Gene